hydroq04/OperatingSystems/README.md

-This is where our report's LaTeX source code is stored
+This is where our report's LaTeX source code is stored.
+/latex contains all sections' contents, /figures contains images